How to Send Mass DMs on Twitter Safely in 2026

 Unverified Accounts:

-- Daily DM limit: ~500 DMs per day (hard cap)
+- Daily DM limit: about 500 DMs per day (hard cap)

-- Rate limiting kicks in: After rapid successive messages
+- Rate limiting kicks in: after rapid successive messages

 Verified Accounts (X Premium):

-- Daily DM limit: Up to 1,000 DMs per day
+- Daily DM limit: up to 1,000 DMs per day

 - Higher tolerance for volume